supechicken/crdyboot/README.md

 `--no-enable-rootfs-verification`).
 Any kind of image (`base`, `dev`, or `test`) is allowed.

-To check formatting, lint, test, and build both vboot and crdyboot:
+To check formatting, lint, test, and build crdyboot:

     cargo xtask check

-To build crdyboot for both 64-bit and 32-bit UEFI targets:
+To just build crdyboot:

     cargo xtask build